Strepsiptera Stylopidae

 Page of Jeyaraney Kathirithamby on the Web site of Oxford University

-Article from Scientific American about the eyes of this family, which are not quite like others, as you can guess...
+Article from Journal of Experimental Biology about the eyes of this family, which are not quite like others, as you can guess...

 As a conclusion, I offer you a picture of Polistes dominula,